AshieJam/nhanes_inferential_2023/README.md

    - **Question 4**: "Is there a **correlation** between self-reported weight and minutes of sedentary behavior?"
      - Variables: `WHD020` (self-reported weight, cleaned) and `PAD680` (sedentary behavior time, cleaned).

-     **Ans** - Weight and sedentary time move in the same direction, according to the correlation analysis: sedentary behavior tends to slightly rise as weight increases.
-Despite being statistically significant, the weak correlation (r = 0.16) suggests that there may be more relevant variables.
+     **Ans** - Weight and sedentary time move in the same direction, according to the correlation analysis: sedentary behavior tends to rise as weight increases slightly.
+Although statistically significant, the weak correlation (r = 0.16) suggests that additional relevant variables may exist.

      Weak: A correlation is weak if it falls between 0.1 and 0.5.

    - **Question 5 (Creative Analysis)**: Difference in Diastolic Blood Pressure by Kidney Failure.

-Reason for analysis- It is known that high blood pressure is an indicator to kidney failure.
-Although systolic is mostly used I wanted to seek if there is a causation from the NCHS dataset.
+Reason for analysis- It is known that high blood pressure is an indicator of kidney failure.
+Although systolic is used chiefly, I wanted to see if there is a causation from the NCHS dataset.

 **Ans** - The results suggest that kidney health is associated with blood pressure levels.
-Individuals with weak or failing kidneys tended to show lower diastolic pressure
+Individuals with weak or failing kidneys tended to show lower diastolic pressure.